EU lashes out at China for support of Russia in Ukraine war

-BRUSSELS (AP) — The European Union’s foreign policy chief on Tuesday lashed out at China for its support of Russia amid the invasion of Ukraine and called it “a blatant violation” of Beijing’s United Nations commitments.
+BRUSSELS (AP) — On the eve of a major European Union diplomatic foray into China, the bloc’s foreign policy chief on Tuesday lashed out at Beijing for its support of Russia amid the invasion of Ukraine, and called it “a blatant violation” of its United Nations commitments.

-“There cannot be siding with the aggressor,” Josep Borrell said.
+“There cannot be siding with the aggressor,” Josep Borrell said ahead of a trip to Beijing by the EU Commission President Ursula von der Leyen and French President Emmanuel Macron.
 “There is a clear expectation from a permanent member of the (U.N.)
 Security Council to stand up in defense of international rules-based order and China as a moral duty to contribute to a fair peace.”

-Standing alongside visiting U.S. Secretary of State Antony Blinken, Borrell was forceful in his condemnation of a nation that has increasingly moved from being a partner to being a rival on the global stage.
+Standing alongside visiting U.S. Secretary of State Antony Blinken, Borrell was unusually blunt in his condemnation of a nation that has increasingly moved from being an EU partner to being a rival on the global stage.

-Macron and von der Leyen are set to warn China against sending weapons to Russia during talks with President Xi Jinping on Thursday.
+Macron and von der Leyen are expected to warn China against sending weapons to Russia during talks with President Xi Jinping on Thursday.
+Just ahead of the visit, von der Leyen had a phone call with Ukraine’s President Volodymyr Zelenskyy to coordinate strategy.

 Even if Beijing says it is neutral in the war, Xi’s visit with Russian President Vladimir Putin in Moscow two weeks ago had all the visuals and speeches of a meeting among trusted friends.